kk289/IBM-Data-Science/Course 1_What is Data Science?/Week 2/README.md

 It starts with creating a new accout with IBM Cloud.

-After creating an accout with IBM Cloud, We would have able to:
+After creating an accout with IBM Cloud, we can able to:
 - Access IBM Cloud
 - Add resources to your IBM Cloud account
 - Add services to your IBM Cloud account